San Marcos Growers LogoSan Marcos Growers

 Stachys byzantina (Lamb's-Ears) - A low-growing groundcover that forms a dense carpet of white-woolly pointed leaves spreading to 4 to 5 feet wide.
 Whorls of purplish-pink flowers appear in summer on 1 to 2 foot tall spike with a few reduced leaves.
 Plant in sun or part shade with little to occasional irrigation.
 Tolerates most types of soils but dislikes humidity.
 Hardy to USDA Zone 4 (-30 °F).
 A great plant for borders, mixed with succulents or in a rock garden.
 The flowers are useful and last a long time in arrangements.
 Some consider it invasive but most love the plant for its durability and beauty.
 This plant is native to a wide range from the Turkey to Iran.
 The name for the genus was derived from the Latin word 'stakhys' meaning "spike" in reference to it flower stalks.
 The specific epithet is in reference to its natural habitat within what was once part of the Byzantine Empire.
 This plant was first introduced into cultivation in England in 1782.

-This information about Stachys byzantina displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Stachys byzantina displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.